arko-14/google-play-data/README.md

-# Google Play Fraud Detection & Explanation
+# Google Play Fraud Detector

 This repository provides an end-to-end solution for detecting fraudulent apps on the Google Play Store.
 The project combines data preprocessing, rule-based labeling, and a supervised Artificial Neural Network (ANN) for classification.
 Additionally, it integrates with the Gemini API to generate natural language explanations, delivering the final output in a strict JSON format.